 Dr. Amy Cirbus LMHC, LPC

 Dr. Amy Cirbus is a counseling psychologist and mental health consultant.
 With over two decades of experience, she is passionate about modernizing mental healthcare and elevating the national conversation to ensure that each day everyone is able to prioritize their mental health.
+She served on the Talkspace Council of Mental Health Experts as director from January 2020 through February 2022.
 Her clinical work and advocacy prioritizes the fundamental value of relationships, as “it is our relationship with both ourselves and with others that serves as the foundation from which our mental and emotional well being is built upon.”
 Dr. Cirbus is an expert contributor to national publications and podcasts, most notably The New York Times, Forbes, Business Insider, Glamour, and Ellevate.
 When she’s not working, she enjoys taking care of her own mental health by hiking the Appalachian trail with her husband and two children in the beautiful Hudson Valley.

 Dr. Rachel O’Neill LPCC-S